 The results for $H_0$ in both the WZDR and WZDR+ models are similar, with the best fit values being 70.89 km/s/Mpc and $70.68$ km/s/Mpc, respectively.
 For the $S_8$ parameter, the WZDR model yields a value of 0.8136, whereas the WZDR+ model results in 0.8113, indicating that the coupled model slightly alleviates the negative effect of the original model.

 Figure~\ref{fig:5} presents the posterior distribution contours for selected parameters of the WZDR+ model under different data combinations.
-The complete results for all parameters are provided in Fig.~\ref{fig:6} of the Appendix.
+The complete results for all parameters are provided in Figure~\ref{fig:6} of the Appendix.

 We observe that the inclusion of the $\mathcal{H}$ and $\mathcal{S}$ priors significantly improves the posterior results for the $H_0$ and $S_8$ parameters when compared to the baseline dataset $\mathcal{D}$.
 Furthermore, the inclusion of ACT data leads to a reduction in the $N_\mathrm{IR}$ parameter, which in turn results in a smaller $H_0$ value.